moerv9/chatgpt-telegram-bot/README.md

 # Currently working on...

 - [X] : Run ChatGPT in Telegram locally
-- [ ] : Let multiple people join with the same
+- [X] : Let multiple people join with the same
+- [ ] : Write article on Medium
 - [ ] : Run ChatGPT in Telegram on a server